dulgarianla/cse310_project/README.md

 # Development Environment

-We used MongoDB, Node.js, Visual Studio code as our editor, and express.
+We used MongoDB, Node.js, Visual Studio code as our editor, and Express.

 We used HTML, CSS, and javascript.

+# Collaborators

+Emily Raventos, Lauren Dulgarian, Braxton Medieros, Chris Jones, Joseph Allen

 # Useful Websites

 * [w3schools javascript](https://www.w3schools.com/js/)
 * [w3schools mongo](https://www.w3schools.com/mongodb/)

+# Future Work

+{Make a list of things that you need to fix, improve, and add in the future.}
+* Working shopping cart
+* Profile for the user
+* Error handling and validation